West Bank Palestinians strike as Israeli sanctions bite

 RAMALLAH, West Bank Palestinian government employees in the West Bank began a two-day strike on Wednesday to protest against a delay in the payment of their wages caused by Israeli economic sanctions.

-Israel is withholding about $100 million in monthly customs revenues it collects on the Palestinians' behalf as punishment for their successful bid at the U.N.
+Israel is withholding about $100 million (61 million pounds) in monthly customs revenues it collects on the Palestinians' behalf as punishment for their successful bid at the U.N.
 General Assembly last month to gain de-facto statehood recognition.

 The Palestinian Authority, which exercises limited self-rule in the West Bank, was suffering a deep financial crisis even before the move, and has had to delay payments to its 153,000 public sector workers several times this year.